-To inspect any information on file in the Office of the Provost (or its proxy) dealing with incidents of academic dishonesty attributed to that student.
+To inspect any information on file in the Office of the Senior Vice President for Academic Affairs (or its proxy) dealing with incidents of academic dishonesty attributed to that student.

 Standards of Academic Integrity

 Elizabethtown College assumes that students will act honorably.
 Students are expected to adhere to the Pledge of Integrity adopted by both the students and the faculty in 1995 and revised in 2104: